grepdisc/kindfools/_pages/writeon.md

   and by each other.
 - We celebrated Valentine's Day 2024 writing together about love over Zoom with creative souls from across Buffalo, Syracuse and Toronto too.
+- On Monday Feb 19th, we gathered at Inspiration Point for our first "Woven Event."
+  This single workshop flowed from sharing like in Recovery Stories into writing like in WRITE ON! and then concluding with sharing like in Ground & Sky Poetry Series.
+[Info](/thewovenevent/){: .btn .btn--info}<br>

 How did you enjoy your WRITE ON! workshop?
 Please complete our [survey](/survey/).